Ghoniem/Neoscholar/Syllabus/Ghoniem_Neoscholar/_build/html/_sources/8WeekSyllabus.md

 -   Project orientation and team assignments.

-## Week 6 {#week-6 .unnumbered}
+## Week 6 {#week-6 }

-Discussion and selection of research projects:

-1. Design & operation of solar-thermal or solar-voltaic systems;
+Discussion and selection of research projects: & operation of solar-thermal or solar-voltaic systems;

 2. Design of energy storage systems;